GUUDIN/Microcontrollers_101/README.md

 Please follow the steps below:

 1. 📂 Navigate to the directory of the activity you wish to perform.
-2. 📄 Open the README.md file.
+2. 📄 Read the README.md file.
-3. 📖 Read the instructions.